omegatee/RT-4D_Flasher/README.md

 ![Screenshot_2024-12-22_12-06-32](https://github.com/user-attachments/assets/534c74c1-f7c7-4838-afb2-1023a926226a)

-Unzip file an install.
+Unzip file and install.
 For Linux only.

 # Boot sequencies: